freignat91/mlearning/README.md

 The server is able to run with any precision number, 8 appeared to be enough and fast, but the server can be re-build to run with 12, 16 or 32 neurons in the input layer if needed.

-The first 8 neurons in the input layer activate itself when another ant appears in its quadrant, more the ant is close more the neuron is activated from 0 to 1.
+The first 8 neurons in the input layer activate itself when another ants appears in its quadrant, more the ant is close more the neuron is activated from 0 to 1.

-The 9 to 15 neurons in the input layer activate itself when food appears in its quadrant, more the food is close more the neuron is activated from 0 to 1.
+The 9 to 15 neurons in the input layer activate itself when foods appears in its quadrant, more the food is close more the neuron is activated from 0 to 1.

+The 16 to 24 neurons in the input layer activate itself when pheromones appears in its quadrant, more the food is close more the neuron is activated from 0 to 1.

 An ant has a maximum distance of vision, so an input neuron starts to activate itself when another ant or food enters inside the circle of vision and in the associated neuron quadrant

-It'll be the same for pheromone, hostile ant, for next version, but each kind of object to detect will have its own circle of neurons.
-So 8 for friend ants, 8 for food, 8 for pheromones, 8 for hostile ants detection.
+It'll be the same for hostile ant, for version 0.0.3, so each kind of object to detect will have its own circle of neurons, 8 for friend ants, 8 for food, 8 for pheromones, 8 for hostile ants detection.

 ## output layer